Hamunii/JetpackFallFix/CONTRIBUTING.md

 These can be found in the `Lethal Company/Lethal Company_Data/Managed/` directory.

-The project should now build successfully, and your shiny new dll file can be found in `bin/Release/netstandard2.1/`
+The project should now build successfully.